Why do employers use application forms?

 - you want to work for them and will fit into their organisation (values).

-Remember, an application form is your 'personal marketing brochure' - you are trying to persuade the selector that they have to interview you.
+Remember, an application form is your 'personal marketing brochure' - you are trying to persuade the selector that they should interview you.

 Application form questions require you to be self aware and to think about your skills and how you have developed these from your study, work experience, interests and activities.